 If you reach a point where everyone needs a break—you from work and school supervision and the kids from their book work–plan a family staycation.
 It’s just like an expanded homeschool unit study.
 Set aside a weekend to watch a kid-friendly movie or two that shows a country (or place) you’d like to visit.
 As a family, learn some basic words and numbers in that language.
 Virtually visit some of the famous sites in that country and together research some of the history.
 Plan meals and make treats that are popular in that country.
 Have a contest to see who in the family can dress closest to the country’s national costume using only what you have in your closets.
 You could also find a craft to do together that reflects that country’s artistic traditions (like origami for Japan).
 The country’s literature, music, and famous sons and daughters are other areas that can be explored in creative ways as a family.

 According to the familiar proverb, “Necessity is the mother of invention.”
 As many of us are forced to combine formerly separate areas of our lives and required to fit more into each 24-hour period, life can feel overwhelming.
 Some days, or even weeks, will undoubtedly be rough.
 But I challenge you to consider the positive–we have an amazing opportunity to reconnect as families.
 I challenge you to get creative–there are incredible resources available to help us through this time.
 Be collaborative.
 Be strategic.
 Be savvy.
 Be flexible.
-Whether you’re a long-time homeschool family or a working parent helping your kids finish their school year at home, you can develop your own unique version of the homeschool shuffle.
+Whether you’re a long-time homeschool family or working remotely while your kids complete this school year at home, you can develop your own unique version of the homeschool shuffle.
 And it can be a beautiful thing.

 Enjoy this post?
 Read on, and sign up for our homeschool newsletter!